-Mavil Aru Reservoir and the Sluice Gate : A Landmark for Resiliency of the People of Sri Lanka
+Mavil Aru Amuna and the Reservoir : A Landmark for Resiliency of the People of Sri Lanka

 RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (7 votes, average: 3.43 out of 5)